nightscout/trio-docs/docs/EN/operate/customize.md

 - In addition to authenticating every manual bolus, this helps to protect against sleep bolusing and pocket bolusing.
 :::

+> Note: you can also achieve this customization using the script to [Customize Open-iAPS](build.md#customize-open-iaps)

 Edit line 28 of the file `FreeAPS/Sources/Services/UnlockManager/UnlockManager.swift`

 Code before modification: